Presented by The Australian National Centre for the Public Awareness of Science

 Join us and a panel of experts and commentators as we consider how choices and decisions about Precision Medicine futures should be made, and how people whose lives will be affected should be informed and involved.

-- MC: A/Prof Sujatha Raman, Director of Research, Centre for the Public Awareness of Science (CPAS)
+- MC: Associate Professor Sujatha Raman, Director of Research, Centre for the Public Awareness of Science (CPAS)

 - Professor Catriona McLean, Professor & Head, Anatomical Pathology, AlfredHealth

 - Associate Professor Matthew Kearnes, Environmental Humanities, UNSW